nemerosa/versioning/README.md

 The CI and release jobs are available in the [Nemerosa Jenkins](https://jenkins.nemerosa.net/job/versioning/).

 See http://plugins.gradle.org/submit for the publication on the [Gradle Plug-in Portal](https://plugins.gradle.org/).

+## Windows support

+As of version 1.2, Windows is not supported for building and testing.

+The tests rely on the local creation of Git and Subversion repositories, and such creation rely heavily on shell commands and processes manipulation.

+Unless mentioned otherwise, _using_ the Versioning plug-in on Windows should be OK.